wangxiaosong96/SGCLMD/README.md

 ![image](https://github.com/wangxiaosong96/SGCLMD/blob/main/SGCLMD-main/Images/graph.png)

+## Datasets
+We constructed a somatic mutation-drug association dataset. we randomly select 10% of the links as test set, 5% for validation set, and the remaining 85% as training set for each of our datasets.
+You can download it in datasets foalder.

 ## Tutorial
 1. Split data for cross validation and indenpendent test experiment via the script split_data.py: python split_data.py fold_number DATANAME seed_indent seed_cross